e1quem/LML/README.md

   <img src=out/art/missing_features.png width="600">
 </p>

-After fitting our models, these are the results of the stack: a 0.6014 out-of-sample R-squared with a 0.5218 mean error.
+After fitting our models, these are the results of the stack **[Figure 3]**: a 0.6014 out-of-sample R-squared with a 0.5218 mean error.
 Taking into account the granularity of the ratings, 31.24% of 445 out-of-sample ratings fall into the expected range: an acceptable result for a model trained on human sentiment-driven data.
 The *Relative model* has a 0.8582 weight in the stack: Karsten's ratings can be defined as some sort of $f(Global Public Ratings)$ function.

+**Figure 3: Out-of-sample Performance of Three Stacked Models (80/20 Data)**
 ```
          Observed   Estimated
 count  445.000000  445.000000          Mean error: 0.5218 points.